This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 You don’t have to be a pro at coin grading to appraise your own collection of coins, but you’ll want to know the difference between a heavily worn coin and one that’s uncirculated (never been used as money).

-This video has some good tips to help you grade your coins:
+This video will help you grade your coins at home yourself: